StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 ## Filter traces

 Traces and components are tightly related.
-The traces visible in the Traces Perspective can be filtered using the _view filters_.
+The traces visible in the Traces Perspective can be filtered using the [view filters](k8s-filters.md).

 The [topology filters](k8s-filters.md#filter-topology) define the elements \(components and relations\) for which traces will be displayed.
 Only traces relating to elements that match the applied topology filters, or the view itself, will be visible.